rvem/tezos-packaging/docs/baking.md

 sudo systemctl start tezos-node-<network>.service
 ```

-Note that even after the snapshot import node can still be out of sync, it may require
+Note that even after the snapshot import the node can still be out of sync, it may require
 some additional time to completely bootstrap.

 To stop the node run: